Installation

 Nodes

 There is a webhook which catches interactions with the Node resource.
 This Webhook is mainly interesting, when you make use of Node Metadata.
 In any other case it will just case you problems.
-By default the webhook is enabled, but you can disable it by setting the following value:
+By default the webhook is disabled, but you can enabled it by setting the following value:

 webhooks: